stratapp/stratapp-website/_posts/2017-02-12-how-to-excel-at-both-strategy-and-execution.md

 layout: post
 author: Ash Richardson
 seo_title: How to Excel at Both Strategy and Execution by HBR.org
-seo_description: According to PwC, only 8% of company leaders were said to excel at both strategy and execution.
+seo_description: How to Excel at Both Strategy and Execution by HBR.org.
+According to PwC, only 8% of company leaders were said to excel at both strategy and execution.
+slug: how to excel at both strategy and execution by HBR org

 ---
 ## company leaders rarely excel at both strategy and execution